WebWallen/WebWallen/README.md

 ### Hello there!
 Daniel "Dogfather" Wallen speaking. 👋

-I'm an Internet Architect and Performance Marketer from Kingsport, TN.
+I'm an Internet Architect from Kingsport, TN.

 Currently seeking a remote role with a tech company (preferably a start-up!).

+My mission is to build digital real estate that attracts and converts clients at scale while you're asleep.

 ### Accomplishments and performance metrics: